A marketing campaign based on specials is not a marketing campaign. It definitely isn’t something that builds a brand either.

 Building a Brand Isn’t About Price

-Price is an overrated.
+Price is overrated.
 It does not have as strong a hold on our day to day decisions as we think.
 Now, this may sound contradictory to everything you know, but it really does make sense.

-Money has been shown to not be a great motivator in the workplace.
+Check below a video from RSA Events: Money has been shown to not be a great motivator in the workplace.
 It doesn’t motivate creativity and it certainly does not dictate our purchasing habits.

 To punch the point home, how many times have you gone to Starbucks to buy a coffee that is 5x more expensive than buying a black coffee from your local donut shop.